 How do you apply this to business?

 When you apply this to business it means that your future is in fact determined by your past.
 Where you can transform to in the future as an organization is determined by your heritage and the capacities and capabilities you have as an organization today.
 The possible positions in the future that this can lead to Minkowski calls a ‘cone of possibility’.
 In our work with clients we explore this cone of possibilities in their future and design paths that match their past and present.
 This way you increase the chance of actually being able to take the necessary steps for change and transformation, rather than being blinded and overwhelmed with what is possible.
 Disruption is only possible when you want and are able to transform.

 What is an example?

 Let’s take a big supermarket chain as a hypothetical example.
 Inspired by all the technologies of the future it could think that autonomous vehicles is THE thing for the future.
 Then theoretically they could fire all their employees, hire a bunch of engineers and start developing such a car.
 When they succeed nobody will probably like to drive a supermarket branded car, so they have to re-brand it.
 Technically they’ve then become a different company.
 So, what this supermarket chain can do with autonomous technology is determined by who they are and what they are capable of.
 Yes, there are possibilities for autonomous technology to be used by this company, but how and what is limited by their own ‘cone of possibility’.

 But that is not the only reason why we are calling ourselves Minkowski.
 Minkowski was also a teacher.
 He merely was one of the people that helped Einstein become Einstein.
-That is our ambition too: we are all people that are not looking to be in the limelight, we rather help others reach their future and take center stage.
+That is our ambition: we are not looking to be in the limelight, we rather help others reach their future.
 The art of facilitating such a process is embedded deep in our DNA.
 Nobody knows Minkowski, but everyone knows Einstein.
-It is thus our ambition to enable a million Einsteins to change and transform and have a lasting impact on the world.
+It is thus our ambition to enable a million Einsteins to change and transform the world.